dgatf/msrc/README.md

-# MSRC - Multi Sensor for RC - Smartport, XBUS, SRXL
+# MSRC - Multi Sensor for RC - Smartport, Frsky D, XBUS, SRXL

 This is a DIY project to send sensors telemetry for a fraction of the weight and cost of the stock sensors.
 It adds support for several ESC telemetry protocols

-Compatible RX protocols: Smartport (FrSky), XBUS (Spektrum), SRXL v5 (Spektrum)
+Compatible RX protocols: Frsky Smartport, FrSky D, Spektrum XBUS, Spektrum SRXL V5

 Compatible ESCs: Hobbywing V3/V4/V5, Kontronik, Castle Link